Joyzhang888/spring-data-mongodb-demo/README.md

 # spring-data-mongodb-demo

-Mongo DB with Spring Boot Application using Spring Data MongoDB
+Spring Boot Application using Spring Data and  MongoDB

 This application helps you to integrate your spring boot application with MongoDB